The right website architecture will allow your reader to uncover everything you have to offer in an instant.

 While being good for your readers is, frankly, the best benefit of organizing your WordPress blog, it’s not the only benefit.
 You, as the writer, also benefit!

-By taking the time to think about and perhaps even research what your categories and tags should be, you’re essentially focusing your blog on a specific set of themes and keywords.
+By taking the time to think about and perhaps even research what your categories and tags should be, you’re essentially focusing your blog on a specific set of topics and keywords.

 This focus makes it easier for you to know what to write about.